Sea serpent: Norway, 16th century

+Map showing observations and legends of sea/lake serpents in Scandinavia.
+A common trait is that the serpents are often said to have a horse-like head, regardless if they were seen in the ocean or in fresh water.
+In other occasions it is not certain if the creature is a serpent at all, but people call it a serpent anyway, since serpent legends are so common.
+Note that spots 8 and 12 are representing krakens and not serpents.

 Swedish ecclesiastic and writer Olaus Magnus included illustrations of sea serpents and other various marine monsters on his illustrated map, the Carta marina.
 In his 1555 work History of the Northern Peoples, Olaus gives the following description of a Norwegian sea serpent:

 Those who sail up along the coast of Norway to trade or to fish, all tell the remarkable story of how a serpent of fearsome size, from 200 ft to 400 ft long, and 20 ft wide, resides in rifts and caves outside Bergen.
 On bright summer nights this serpent leaves the caves to eat calves, lambs and pigs, or it fares out to the sea and feeds on sea nettles, crabs and similar marine animals.
 It has ell-long hair hanging from its neck, sharp black scales and flaming red eyes.
 It attacks vessels, grabs and swallows people, as it lifts itself up like a column from the water.

 Norwegian Bishop Erik Pontoppidan (1698–1764) did not disbelieve the existence of sea serpents themselves, but doubted they would prey on ships and feed on humans, being more cautious-minded in that respect than Archbishop Olaus (of Uppsala).
 Nevertheless, a number of reports were made by sailors at the time that sea serpents would destroy ships by wrapping the ship in coils of their body and pulling it underwater.
 Sailors threatened by a sea serpent were said to have thrown large objects such as paddles or shovels overboard in the path of the serpent, hoping that the serpent would take the object and leave without destroying the ship.